aternosorg/php-serializer/README.md

 > [!NOTE]
 > Deserialization is not supported for intersection types as there is no way to determine the correct type.

+> [!NOTE]
+> Serialization and deserialization of enums is only supported for backed enums.

 If you prefer you can also serialize and deserialize manually.